ETF - Exchange Traded Funds

 2. Inverse ETFs

 When the value of an underlying benchmark declines, an inverse exchange-traded fund is created by utilizing different derivatives to benefit from the decrease in the value of that benchmark.
-It is comparable to maintaining a variety of short positions, which involve borrowing securities and selling them in the hopes of repurchasing them at a lesser price.
+It is comparable to maintaining a variety of short positions.

 3. Currency ETFs